SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 # Chapter 2.1.
 Simple Calculations

-In this chapter we are going to get familiar with the following concepts and programming techniques:
+In this chapter we are going to become familiar with the following concepts and programming techniques:
-- How to work with **data types and variables**, which are necessary to process numbers and strings.
+- How to work with **data types and variables**, which are necessary when processing numbers and strings.
 - How to **print** a result on the console.
 - How to **read** user input.
 - How to do simple **arithmetic operations**: add, subtract, multiply, divide, string concatenation.